 State Board of Medical Examiners

-Many state health professional medical boards provide administrative support to the boards, committees, councils, and registries who are responsible for licensure and regulation of their respective healthcare professionals.
-The Federation of State Medical Boards represents the 70 state medical and osteopathic regulatory boards—commonly referred to as state medical boards—within the United States, its territories and the District of Columbia.
+Many state health professional medical boards provide administrative support to the boards, committees, councils, and registries that are responsible for licensure and regulation of their respective healthcare professionals.

 Joint Commission and Healthcare Accreditation License Standards